diegorusso/diegorusso.github.io/_posts/2011-05-20-howto-ip_conntrack-table-full-dropping-packet.md

 ---
 title: 'HOWTO: "ip_conntrack: table full, dropping packet"'
 categories:
-- personal
+- howto
-- italian
+- english
+tags:
 - linux
 - job
-- howto
-- geek
-tags:
 ---
 I used to manage a server based on linux and once I had this strange message: